 Ants in the House & Warning Signs

-Another well-known ant species in the U.S. are fire ants, which can cause painful welts and swelling when they sting.
+Another well-known ant species in the U.S. is the fire ant, which can cause painful welts and swelling when they sting.
 Fire ants build nesting mounds near structures like fences, outbuildings, and a home’s exterior walls.
 Just like pavement ants, fire ants can enter a home easily through cracks in its foundation and walls, in between doors and windows, and through HVAC and A/C units.

 Why Ants Come Inside and Where You Can Find Them

-What You Can Do To Keep Ants Out of Your Home
+What You Can Do To Help Keep Ants Away From Your Home

 Pay Attention to Damp, Humid Areas

 Remember that ants play an important role in a healthy ecosystem.
-By fixing cracks and entry points into your home, removing attractive items like food and water sources, and dehumidifying basements and crawl spaces, you can make your home less attractive for these pests.
-A focus on these less-intrusive methods for getting rid of ants in your home over using pesticides and bait can help protect the environment.
+While you may need to exterminate if you have major ant problems, less intrusive methods can help protect your home from pests without harsh chemicals.
+By fixing cracks and entry points into your home, removing food and water sources, and dehumidifying basements and crawl spaces, you can reduce the likelihood of pest infestations and make your home more enjoyable.